Monthly Archive July 2013

 Do you believe that…

-Posted July 24th, 2013 by & filed under New Thoughts from President Nolan, Top News.
+Posted July 24th, 2013 by & filed under Reflections from President Nolan, Top News.

 In the field of Psychology, "dichotomous thinking" is not considered to be a particularly highly evolved way of viewing the world.
 Black or white.
 Yes or no. You either "have" depression or you don't.
 You are majority culture or you are "diverse."
 You are "straight" or you are "gay".
 "You're either 'fer us, or 'agin'…

-Posted July 23rd, 2013 by & filed under Featured, New Thoughts from President Nolan.
+Posted July 23rd, 2013 by & filed under Featured, Reflections from President Nolan.

 "Things I Think I Know"